Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Ethics statement

 \section{Ethics statement}

 We do not anticipate ethical concerns arising from this work.
 We build on publicly available datasets that permit research use, and we comply with their licenses and terms.
-For the manual annotations, contributors participated voluntarily after being fully briefed on the task and its purpose.
+For the manual annotations, contributors participated after being fully briefed on the task and its purpose.
+Initial annotators participated on a voluntary basis, while annotators involved in the expanded annotation and post-editing stages were compensated for their work.
 No personal or sensitive data were collected beyond what is contained in the source datasets.